KevinVan720/morphable_shape/README.md

 ### RectangleShape
 The most powerful and commonly used one should be the RectangleShape class.
 It allows to you configure each corner of the rectangle individually or at once.
-If two radii overlap at one of the sides of the rectangle (like 60% and 50%),
-it automatically scales both sides so that they don’t overlap (just like what CSS does).
+It also automatically scales all sides so that they don’t overlap (just like what CSS does).
-The RenctangleShape also supports other corner styles:
+The RectangleShape supports four different corner styles:
 ```dart
 enum CornerStyle{
   rounded,